 - The falls downstream of the diversionary dam.

 I stopped at the graves of the two people and then made my way on in.
 Instead of taking the right branch at Soldier Park, I went left and ended up at the treeline without a trail to follow.
 I didn’t really need a trail, though, because I had a dadgum river.
 I spent a bunch of time catching fish while walking up through the forest and had some Jackson Hole Buffalo Meat Company pepperoni sticks.
-While I love their jerky, the pepperoni was just OK.
-I also found some wild onions, so I cleaned and ate them with the pepperoni.
+While I love their jerky, the pepperoni was just OK—not bad at all, mind you, but not flavorful in a way that made me crave it, and without the fun consistency of tough jerky, which gives me pleasure in mauling it apart.
+Thankfully, I also found some wild onions, so I cleaned and ate them with the pepperoni sticks, enhancing the flavor.
 For listening entertainment, I put on Judge John Hodgman who talked about important topics such as why “Happy Birthday” was a copyrighted song for so long.

 - Name that fish!
 Name that plant!